Among the assortment of dependable cantrips in D&D 5e, it might be easy to initially overlook Thorn Whip.

 Pros

 1. Versatility in Combat and Utility: Thorn Whip isn’t just for dealing damage.
 Its ability to pull enemies closer can set up devastating combos, drag foes into hazards, or even reposition them for your allies’ attacks.
-Outside of combat, it can interact with the environment in creative ways.
+Outside of combat (and with DM approval), it can interact with the environment in creative ways.

 2. No Expensive Material Components: Forget about hunting for rare herbs or expensive gems.
 Thorn Whip only requires a verbal and somatic component alongside a thorny plant (easily covered by an arcane focus), making it easy to cast in a pinch without worrying about material costs.